charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

 The command **npm outdated** should show that you have the most recent versions of your **isit-code** and **isit-site-tools** in your **package.json**.
 This is not just a minor point.
 Make sure you have this right!
 Your code probably won't work if it is not right.

 Projects should build on EC2.
 See the list of projects that need to build on EC2 in the appropriate section above.

+Delete dead code and code that has been commented out.
+This is your final, and it should look as nice as possible.

 ## Extra Credit